-Opening the shop in the War Streets has been one of the scariest things we’ve ever done.
-We knew the other shops that had been in the space — we were involved with Beleza coffee in their early stages – so when we saw a sign from the landlord that said “if you have interest in being a part of this reopening give us a call” we gave him a call to see if we could help.
-But, as life happens, so did the journey of Commonplace eventually taking on this space.
+Opening the Mexican War Streets shop was one of the scariest things we’ve ever done.
+We knew the other shops that had been in that space — we were involved with Beleza Coffee in their early stages.
+So when we saw a sign from the landlord that said, “if you have interest in being a part of this reopening give us a call,” we gave him a call to see if we could help.
+As life happens, so did the journey of Commonplace eventually taking on this space.

-Just like with Squirrel Hill and Voluto, close friends and employees who were raising a family in the neighborhood were ready to lead a community effort.
-Frank and Belle, have not just been the force behind this shop opening, but one of the biggest reasons it is what it is today.
-Their heart and vision to keep the shop community-centric, to honor the love and desires of the most recent owners, and to design and run a shop that reflects both the mission of Commonplace and the neighborhood is the reason it is the space it is today.
+Just like Squirrel Hill and Voluto, close friends and employees, who were raising a family in the neighborhood, were ready to lead a community effort.
+Frank and Belle have not just been the force behind this shop opening, but one of the biggest reasons for it becoming what it is today.
+Their heart and vision have served to create a shop that is community-centric, honors the love and desires of the previous owners, and reflects the mission of Commonplace.